lindbrook/cholera/README.md

 devtools::install_github("lindbrook/cholera", build_vignettes = TRUE)
 ```

-Besides the help pages, the vignettes include detailed discussion about the data and functions included in this package.
+Besides the help pages, the vignettes include detailed discussion about the data and functions included in this package:

 ``` r
 vignette("duplicate.missing.cases")